Bermx97/Photo-Caption-Contest/README.md

 ## Testing

 The project includes unit and integration tests covering all controllers, services, and endpoints.
+Tests ensure that the application logic works correctly and endpoints behave as expected.

 Run tests locally:
 - npm install